sjgasca77/thinkpad-x260-upgrade-guide/thinkpad-x260.md

 ## 1. Why Lenovo X260?

-As you may know Thinkpad laptops are recognised for its durability and military grade specs (i.e. MIL-STD-810G).
+As you may know Thinkpad laptops are recognised for its durability, sturdyness and military grade specs (i.e. MIL-STD-810G).

-Among all Thinkpad series, the T series and X series are the most renowned [Thinkpads](https://en.wikipedia.org/wiki/ThinkPad).
-I have owned another models which are iconic like Thinkpad T420 and Thinkpad T440p, the latest being recognised as one of the most upgradeable laptops ever (at least for Lenovo brand).
+Among all Thinkpad series, T and X series are the most renowned [Thinkpads](https://en.wikipedia.org/wiki/ThinkPad).
+I have owned some classic models T420 and T440p, the latest being recognised as one of the most upgradeable laptops ever (at least for Lenovo brand).

-However T series is focused for performance laptops with considerable weight: current T490 weights 1,55 Kgs, while T440p weights 2,1 Kgs.
+However T series is focused on performance laptops with considerable weight: current T490 model weights 1.55 Kgs, while T440p weights 2.1 Kgs.
 While this shouldn't be an issue for someone who needs a performance laptop, it is too bulky and heavy for daily use.

-I wanted a "modern" laptop (at least with a USB3.0 port) and X260 is the best choice in the lighter X series laptops.
+I wanted a "modern" laptop (at least with a USB3.0 port) and X260 is the best choice in the X series which is lighter.
 Here there's a comparison of several famous X series laptops regarding aspects I am interested.

 |Model | Rel. year |Max RAM |RAM Tp.|RAM slots|USB |Charge connector| Comments